sujanchakma1/shopeEase-client/README.md

 ## Overview

-ShopEase is a modern, responsive, and user-friendly web application built for [purpose e.g., e-commerce, portfolio, SaaS dashboard].
-It provides a seamless experience with interactive features, fast performance, and clean design.
+ShopEase is a modern, responsive, and user-friendly web application built for purpose E-Commerce Platform.It provides a seamless experience with interactive features, fast performance, and clean design.

 ---
 ## 🌐 Live Site